 What is folliculitis?

 Folliculitis is an inflammation of the hair follicles.
+The inflammation is usually caused by an infection.
 Each hair on your body grows out of a tiny pouch called a follicle.
 You can have folliculitis on any part of your body that has hair.
-But it is most common on the beard area, arms, back, buttocks, and legs.

 What causes it?

-It may be caused by bacteria.
-It also can be caused by other organisms, such as fungi or parasites.
+It is usually caused by bacteria.
+It also can be caused by other things, such as an ingrown hair.

 You may get folliculitis if you have damaged hair follicles.
-Shaving or wearing clothes that rub the skin can irritate the follicles, which can lead to folliculitis.
-When the follicles are injured, they are more likely to become infected.
+Shaving or wearing clothes that rub the skin can irritate the follicles.
+This makes them more likely to become infected.

-You are more likely to get folliculitis if you:
+You are more likely to get the condition if you:

 - Use a hot tub, whirlpool, or swimming pool that has untreated water.